bitcraze/bitcraze-website/src/buy/buyers-guide.md

 {% row_image_text_links I want assistance when flying the Crazyflie %}
 {% row_text %}
 Flying a quadcopter like the Crazyflie manually requires some skill and practising.
-By adding the Z-ranger deck or {% poplink flow-deck %} the Crazyflie gets more information about its motion and can assist the pilot.
+By adding the {% poplink z-ranger-deck %} or {% poplink flow-deck %} the Crazyflie gets more information about its motion and can assist the pilot.

-The Z-ranger deck measures the distance to the ground and can be used to automatically stay at a constant height, while the pilot can focus on the position.
+The {% poplink z-ranger-deck %} measures the distance to the ground and can be used to automatically stay at a constant height, while the pilot can focus on the position.